mkostrun/UBASIC-PLUS/README.md

   through *SysTick_Handler()* which counts in 1ms increments through interrupts

+- Serial Port

+  through USB connector used for debugging (UART2 on PA2/PA3)

 - firmware footprint with all features enabled and 6 test scripts (bytes):
   32080 flash, 552 data, 2768 bss.